Last Updated: August 1, 2019

 I won’t say no to an abundance of ingredients, because they certainly add a fresh, pronounced flavour, but it just felt…distracting.

 The Thick Tom Yum Soup (S$6) or Clear Tom Yum Soup (S$6) would’ve sufficed, letting me focus on the broth itself.

-The special Seafood Basket (price to be confirmed, portion for two pax) puts a spin on one of the best communal dining experiences, seafood boil.
+The special Seafood Basket (S$69.90, portion for two pax) puts a spin on one of the best communal dining experiences, seafood boil.